threefoldtech/home/wiki/products/v3/tfgrid_3.15.md

 - Improve off-chain worker logic tfchain  https://github.com/threefoldtech/tfchain/issues/932
 - [Instrument billing logic to improve audibility and log all major steps](https://github.com/threefoldtech/tfchain/issues/989)
 - [Replacing the locking mechanism with a more reliable system](https://github.com/threefoldtech/tfchain/issues/990)
+- Update to Standard Utilization Revenue Distribution:
+  - Eliminate the burning of TFT spent on utilization.
+  - Allocate 40% of the revenue to the foundation account.
+  - Allocate 10% to the staking pool.
+  - Distribute 50% to farmers.

 ## Mycelium